-This edition of the American Academy of Neurology Institute's (AANI) Quality Measurement Manual outlines the AANI's approach to quality measure development for neurological conditions.
-This document supersedes information provided in the 2008 Quality Measures Development Process, 2010 addendum, 2014 manual update, and 2017 manual update.
+The 2022 update to the American Academy of Neurology Institute's (AANI) Quality Measurement Manual outlines the AANI's approach to quality measure development for the practice of neurology.
+This document supersedes information provided in previous versions of AANI quality measurement process documentation.
 This document:

-- Provides an overview of quality measurement, - Provides the rationale for quality measure development by the AANI, - Outlines processes for Development, Testing, & Evaluation of Measures, - Outlines Dissemination and Implementation of Quality Measures in Practice, and - Explains the oversight role of the AANI's Quality Measure Subcommittee (QMS).
+- Provides an overview of quality measurement - Provides the rationale for quality measure development by the AANI - Outlines processes for the development, testing, and evaluation of measures - Outlines dissemination and implementation of quality measures in practice - Explains the oversight role of the AANI's Quality Measure Subcommittee (QMS)